Do you offer a defined benefit plan to your workers?

 Not offering an attractive benefits package to your employees is like giving them a slap in the face.

 The stats don’t lie: The American Institute of Certified Public Accountants recently released a telling report.
 In it, they revealed that 80% of staff prefer to stay in a job that has great perks than accept another one which has a higher base pay but offers no benefits.

 This means that your staff cares about the pluses of working with you.
 Therefore, you need to select a benefits plan that they will appreciate.

 Considering defined benefit plans?
 This guide will cover everything about this plan that you need to know.

 What is a Defined Benefit Plan?

-A defined benefit plan is a type of employer-sponsored plan offered to workers that assure them a fixed amount of money payable to them when they retire.
+A defined benefit plan is a type of employer-sponsored retirement plan offered to workers that assure a fixed amount of money payable to them when they retire.

 In effect, a company bears the responsibility for its staff’s retirement income.